-There has been no material change in the methods used in the valuation for solvency purposes during the year ended 31 December 2020.
-Assumptions have been reviewed and updated as part of our established annual review of relevant experience, including observed persistency, fee rates, and incurred expenses.
-In aggregate, the updated assumption basis has produced an increase in Own Funds which primarily reflects favourable emerging experience and expense management efficiencies compared to the previous basis.
+There has been no material change in the methods used in the valuation for solvency purposes during the year ended 31 December 2024.
+Assumptions for technical provisions have been reviewed and updated as part of our established annual review of relevant experience, including observed persistency, fee rates, and incurred expenses.